 Become an approved CPR/First Aid an Instructor or Vendor for Girl Scouts of Citrus.

 We rely on CPR/First Aid Instructors to help our volunteer meet the Troop Leader requirements of an adult volunteer trained in CPR/First Aid for adults and pediatrics and AED.
 To become an approved instructor or vendor, please submit the Vendor Request Form below.
 Please note, the approval process can take 4 to 6 weeks.

 Click here to submit your credentials.

-Troops must have a Girl Scout of Citrus (GSC) trained Troop Camper to accompany them on any camping trip, hiking, cooking, and backpacking.
+The trained Troop Camper accompanies the girls on any camping, hiking, cooking, and backpacking trip.
 The Troop Camper must work with the girls prior to camping to prepare them for the trip which may include, but not limited to packing, meal planning, cooking, outdoor activities, badges, and safety.

 Troop Camper Level 1 Training

 Troop Camper Level 1 training course qualifies a Troop Camper to be able to

 - Take girls camping, where they will sleep in a structure or a tent on a non-primitive campsite.